Moving to New Zealand from UK

 Tel: +44 208 058 8937 or Email connect@adviceforexpats.com to start planning your move.

-Visa & Residency Options for UK Nationals
+Visa & Residency Options for UK Nationals Moving to New Zealand

 For UK nationals considering relocation, understanding New Zealand visas is the most important step in the journey.
 UK passport holders have never had automatic settlement rights in New Zealand and must apply for the appropriate entry visa depending on the purpose and length of stay.
 Whether you are seeking work, retirement or long-term settlement, New Zealand offers several pathways that can ultimately lead to residency or even citizenship.